Clubs & Organizations

 The spirit squad and dance team represent ICC in all facets of sports and enthusiastically support all college activities in the community and on campus.
 Students are encouraged to contact the athletic depart- ment for information and scholarship opportunities.

 Independence Community College is a proud member of the Kansas Jayhawk Community College Conference, widely known as the best community college athletic conference in the country.
 Pirate teams have enjoyed tremendous success throughout the years with numerous conference and national honors.
-Athletic programs at ICC include football, men’s and women’s basketball, volleyball, golf, baseball, softball, as well as cheer and dance.
+Athletic programs at ICC include football, men’s and women’s basketball, volleyball, softball, as well as cheer and dance.

 William Inge Center for the Arts